 2 NCII follows guidance from the What Works Clearinghouse (WWC) in determining attrition bias.
-The WWC model for determining bias based on a combination of differential and overall attrition rates can be found on pages 11-13 of this document: https://ies.ed.gov/ncee/wwc/Docs/referenceresources/wwc_procedures_v3_0_standards_handbook.pdf
+The WWC model for determining bias based on a combination of differential and overall attrition rates can be found on pages 11-13 of this document: https://ies.ed.gov/ncee/wwc/Docs/referenceresources/wwc procedures v3 0 standards handbook.pdf

-Design

-(Group Design)

-measures also used as outcomes) and demographic measures, and outcomes were analyzed to adjust for pretreatment differences.
+Design (Group Design) permitted, e.g., for randomizing at the student level, controlling for variance at the classroom level).
+Half Bubble Random assignment was used, but other conditions for full bubble not met.
+OR Random assignment was not used, but a strong quasi-experimental design was used.
+At pretreatment, program and control groups had a mean standardized difference that fell within 0.25 SD on measures central to the study (i.e., pretest measures also used as outcomes) and demographic measures, and outcomes were analyzed to adjust for pretreatment differences.
 There was no attrition bias.
 Unit of analysis matched assignment strategy.
 Empty Bubble Fails full and half bubble.

-Fidelity of Implementation (Group Design) Was it clear that the intervention program was implemented as it is designed to be used?
+Fidelity of Implementation (Group Design) Was it clear t Was it clear that the intervention program was implemented as it is designed to be used?
 Full Bubble Measurement of fidelity of implementation was conducted adequately and observed with adequate intercoder agreement (e.g., between 0.8 and 1.0) or permanent product, and levels of fidelity indicate that the intervention program was implemented as intended (e.g., at least 75% for a single measure, or a reasonable average across multiple measures).
 Half Bubble Measurement of fidelity of implementation was conducted adequately and observed with adequate intercoder agreement (e.g., between 0.8 and 1.0) or permanent product, but levels of fidelity are moderate (e.g., an average below 60% across multiple measures, 60%-75% for a single measure).
 OR Levels of fidelity indicate that the intervention program was implemented as intended (e.g., at least 75% for a single measure, or a reasonable average across multiple measures), but measurement of fidelity of implementation either was not conducted adequately or was not observed with adequate intercoder agreement or permanent product.
 Empty Bubble Fails full and half bubble.